StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 ##### Considerations for defining sort key columns at table creation

-When defining sort key columns for a Duplicate Key table, an Aggregate table, a Unique Key table, pay attention to the following points:
+When defining sort key columns for a Duplicate Key table, an Aggregate table, or a Unique Key table, pay attention to the following points:

 - The sort key columns must be defined before other columns at table creation.
 - The sort key columns must be the first one or more columns in the table, and the order of the sort key columns must match the sequence of these columns in the table.
-- The data types of the sort key columns do not can be numeric types (excluding DOUBLE and FLOAT), strings, and date types.
+- The data types of the sort key columns can be numeric types (excluding DOUBLE and FLOAT), strings, and date types.

 ##### Can the Prefix index be modified?